FALL 2014 EVENING ADVISING APPOINTMENTS

-In an effort to continue to find ways to serve your specific needs, the LCOB Office of Student Affairs will offer evening advising appointments.
-In addition to regular office hours, evening appointments are available on Mondays for the spring 2014 semester:
+In an effort to continue to find ways to serve your specific needs, the LCOB Office of Student Affairs will offer evening advising appointments during the peak spring 2015 priority registration period.
+In addition to regular office hours, evening appointments are available on the following Mondays for the Fall 2014 semester:

 To schedule your in-person or phone appointment, please call 239-590-7302.